 Be mindful of whether you have embraced your own stupidity.

 11. Savour the excitement of being a PhD student

 Because PhDs are so stressful and because they can be so lonely, we are predisposed to seeing them negatively.
 I was guilty as anyone of this when I was writing my thesis.

 So, to inject some positivity, let me share the thing I got most excited about when I was a PhD student: being at the forefront of knowledge.

 As PhD students, you’re immersing yourself in a subject to such an extent that you become an authority in it.
 Then, you push the frontiers of knowledge in that subject.

 It’s very empowering to know that we’re asking and answering questions that have never been asked before and to know that we sit at the frontiers of human knowledge.
 Because of our hard work, we will know more than we did before.

 Be mindful of whether you have actually appreciated the significance and magic of what you are doing.

 12. When times get tough, visualise your own graduation

-If you think to yourself ‘I can’t possibly do this anymore’, I found it useful to imagine your own graduation.
+If you think to yourself, ‘I can’t possibly do this anymore’, you may find it useful to imagine your own graduation.